pokyah/minimal-mistakes/_posts/2018-02-28-assessing-the-agreement-between-two-quantitative-methods-of-measurements-understanding-the-Bland-Altman-analysis.md

   - standard
 ---

-Attempting to statistically assess the agreement between two quantitative methods of measurements requires validation tool.
+Attempting to statistically assess the agreement between two quantitative methods of measurements requires a validation tool.

 A widely adopted tool is the correlation study computed with one method as predictor and the other as response variable (e.g. see [this](http://onlinelibrary.wiley.com/doi/10.1002/wea.2158/pdf) publication that compares temperature measurements obtained by two different kind of weather stations at the exact same location).